srestrepo-overactive/zem-test/README.md

 CI/CD
 It was implemented something like a pipeline using github actions.
 You can find the config file in github/workflows/main.yml.
-This run first the CI validating npm run test, npm run lind and once is success it deploys the app to git-hub pages
+This run first the CI validating npm run test , npm run lint and once is success it deploys the app to git-hub pages